7 US troops hurt in raid with Iraqi forces targeting Islamic State group militants that killed 15

 “Among the dead were key ISIS leaders,” Iraq's military said, without identifying them.
 "All hideouts, weapons, and logistical support were destroyed, explosive belts were safely detonated and important documents, identification papers and communication devices were seized.”

+A U.S. defense official, speaking on condition of anonymity to discuss details of the operation yet to be made public, told The Associated Press that five American troops were wounded in the raid, while two others suffered injuries from falls in the operation.
+One who suffered a fall was transported out of the Mideast, while one of the wounded was evacuated for further treatment, the official said.

-It wasn’t immediately clear why it took two days for the U.S. to acknowledge it took part in the raid.
-Iraq did not say the U.S. took part in the operation when initially announcing it as politicians debate the future of having American troops in the country.
+It wasn't immediately clear why it took two days for the U.S. to acknowledge it took part in the raid.
+Iraq did not say the U.S. took part in the operation when initially announcing it, as politicians debate the future of having American troops in the country.
+There are approximately 2,500 U.S. troops in the country.

+Since the U.S. toppled dictator Saddam Hussein with its 2003 invasion of Iraq, the country has struggled to balance relations between America and neighboring Iran.
+Since the Israel-Hamas war broke out, Iraqi militias allied to Iran have targeted U.S. forces there, leading to American airstrikes targeting them.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.